Irenezs/Notes/Pys.md

 A ductile material is one that can be stretched thinly into wires without breaking.
 Examples are: Copper, Steel, Paper.

 As stress increases strain increases linearly until it passes the limit of proportionality, then the elastic limit, then the yield point.
 Necking reduces the area therefore increasing stress.
-A small increase in
+A small increase in stress causes a large increase in strain, then the material breaks.

+The material does not follow Hooke's Law.
+The material is longer for each force when unloading from onloading.
+The shaded area represents the internal energy of the material.

+The material follows Hooke's Law but it was brought past the elastic limit.
+Thus the material doesn't return to its original length.
+The shaded area represents the work done in permanently stretching the material.
+The distance X represents the permanent extension to the original length.